DevOps-Training-AJK/DevOps-SelfLearning/DevOps Setup/AWS/README.md

 # Working in progress......
-1. Create an ingress & 2.
-Using access & secret using hashicorp vault
+1. Create an ingress, 2.
+Using access & secret using hashicorp vault & 3.
+Integrate with sonarqube

 # Deploy a simple js frontend app into EKS
 ### Repo Url : https://github.com/DevOps-Training-AJK/Test-Frontend-app-Calculator